-Explained and illustrated in this article, is the various components making up an internal combustion engine, and each component’s function.
+Explained and illustrated in this article are the various components making up an internal combustion engine, and each component’s function.

 Various scientists and Engineers contributed to the development of Internal Combustion Engines, such as: